Umuzi-org/ACN-syllabus/content/topics/messaging/umuzi-recruit-user-journey/_index.md

 ### 3. Provisional Acceptance

-Once bootcamp is finished, Umuzi staff members (and our trusty robots) will make a final selection of who we want to accept into our program, this selection goes into a pool of provisionally accepted learners as there may still be a number of things outstanding, the most important items are listed below:
+Once bootcamp is finished, Umuzi staff members (and our trusty robots) will make a final selection of who we want to accept into our programme, this selection goes into a pool of provisionally accepted learners as there may still be a number of things outstanding, the most important items are listed below:

  - Employer partner allocation - we need to allocate people to their sponsor.
 Occasionally we have more awesome provisionally accepted learners than we have sponsors meaning some of them may be deferred to a future intake.
 We will endeavour to get them into an intake as soon as possible, but in the meantime they should continue up skilling an being awesome.
  - MIE checks - Many of our employer partners are financial institutions thus we need to do criminal and background checks on each provisionally accepted learner.